mss423/data602-fall2022/Assignment 4/README.md

 ## Submission

-Submit a zip file containing your Python notebook as well as a brief explanation of the features you extract / how you get predictive information from the reviews.
+Submit your Python notebook as well as a brief explanation of the features you extract / how you get predictive information from the reviews.